 Zack is a former trial court law clerk for the North Carolina Administrative Office of the Courts and a former judicial intern for the Honorable Paul Newby, who is now the chief justice of the Supreme Court of North Carolina.

 Zack earned his law degree from Campbell University, where he won a variety of awards, including the Howard Memorial Christian Citizenship Award for exemplifying Christian character through citizenship and leadership.
 He earned his bachelor's degree from the University of Maryland, where he co-founded a campus chapter of an anti-human trafficking organization, founded an organization to prevent sexual assault, and served as the Alpha Sigma Phi fraternity's community service chair.

 Zack continues his philanthropic efforts by providing sleeping bags and winter gear to those experiencing homelessness in Wake County each winter.
-He has also volunteered with Habitat for Humanity chapters up and down the East Coast.
+He has also volunteered with different Habitat for Humanity chapters up and down the East Coast.
 At Parker Poe, he serves on the firm’s Technology Committee and Working Families Task Force.
-In his free time, he enjoys learning Farsi, cooking with his Persian grandmother-in-law, and losing in tennis to his 2-year-old daughter while his wife and 1-year-old son laugh from the sidelines.
+In his free time, he enjoys learning Farsi, cooking with his Persian grandmother-in-law, and losing in tennis to his 3-year-old daughter while his wife and 1-year-old son laugh from the sidelines.